LLNL/AutoCog/share/mmlu-exams/README.md

 Multiple programs that let a LLM decide the best of 4 answers.
 Uses the MMLU dataset.

+At this time, the immediate goal is to figure out how to get **reliable** massive job with AutoCog.
+Specifically: figuring out SLURM configs to run on HPC clusters.

 ## Clone and install AutoCog

 ```